Natlem/M-HTCN/README.md

 ## Test

 Similar to training, modify **exp_eval.py** to evaluate a model.
-Edit 'val_datasets' for the dataset you want to test, it can be multiple datasets, 'model_pth' the path to the model:
+Edit 'val_datasets' for the dataset you want to test, it can be multiple datasets (it will return overall accuracy of all datasets on each class), 'model_pth' the path to the model:
 ```
 CUDA_VISIBLE_DEVICES=$GPU_ID \
        python experiments/exp_eval.py